CBRT Tower

-The CBRT Tower (abbreviated from Central Bank of the Republic of Turkey) also known as the TCMB Tower (Türkiye Cumhuriyet Merkez Bankası Kulesi) is a supertall skyscraper built in the Finanskent district of Istanbul, Turkey.
-Started in 2020, the tower is scheduled for completion in 2024 and stands at 354 m with 59 floors.
-It is currently the tallest building in Istanbul and the tallest in Turkey, as well as the country's first-ever built supertall skyscraper.
+CBRT Tower (Central Bank of the Republic of Turkey Tower) (Note: also known as the TCMB Tower, Türkiye Cumhuriyet Merkez Bankası Kulesi) is a supertall skyscraper built in the Finanskent district of Istanbul, Turkey.
+Construction of the tower is started in 2020 and completed in 2024.
+It stands at 354 m with 62 floors.
+Upon its completion, it became the tallest building in Istanbul and the tallest in Turkey, a record which it still holds as of February 2026, as well as the country's first-ever built supertall skyscraper.

 History

 The tower is located in the Finanskent district of Istanbul and is part of the Istanbul Financial Center development, establishment which comprises several components designed to accommodate diverse financial activities and services.
 The concept of the Istanbul Financial Center emerged in the early 2000s as part of Turkey's broader economic vision to elevate its status in the global financial arena.
 The project gained momentum with the formal announcement by the Turkish government in 2009, signaling its commitment to transforming Istanbul into a significant financial hub.
 Subsequent legislative measures and substantial investments were made to advance the project.